-NCFP Learning and Action Networks are designed as an ongoing cohort dedicated to deep shared learning about a specific concept in family philanthropy, with an expectation of a commitment to defined action(s) after the completion of the program.
+NCFP Learning and Action Cohorts are ongoing peer cohorts dedicated to deep and shared learning about a specific concept in family philanthropy, with an expectation of a commitment to defined action(s) after the completion of the program.
 Each cohort collectively works through a curriculum with discrete learnings carried out by multiple peer learning events led by experts in the field.
-Learning and Action Networks provide a connected and dedicated peer community while challenging funders to think differently and commit to learning and real action.
+Learning and Action Cohorts provide a connected and dedicated peer community while challenging funders to think differently and commit to learning and real action.

-Interested in learning more about Learning and Action Networks?
+Interested in learning more about Learning and Action Cohorts?
 Complete this interest form.

 Trust-Based Family Philanthropy Learning and Action Lab